Main Bridge, USS Telesforo Trinidad (DDG-139)

 Executive Officer, USS Telesforo Trinidad (DDG-139)

 Lieutenant Commander Miyake pressed a bag of frozen peas to his forehead.
 He had the headache of all headaches.
 He could feel his pulse in his eyeballs.
-He was seated in the wardroom along with the department heads, the command master chief, and the captain.
-Commander Robertson looked like a walrus, with two wads of cotton shoved up his nose.
+He had made two more squeamish ratings faint when he walked into sickbay, and the ship’s doctor had been sure he was a goner.
+Apparently not so.
+He didn’t feel too great, but it wasn’t too much worse than that time he got hit by a bus.
+He was seated in the wardroom along with the department heads, the command master chief, and the skipper.
+A lasflash from Tubman had pulled them off general quarters, but they had no more information than that.

-He’d been on the Trinidad for a week.
+Miyake had been on the Trinidad for a week.
 He didn’t know everything, but he knew these people were professionals, almost all stone-cold Slate Navy axe-draggers—and they were scared.
 Frazzled in a way that Lane recognized.
-He’d been a flag aide at PACFLT when Second Sino had popped off in March of 2037; he had seen a similar muted mix of panic, fear, and determination at Makalapa that awful day when the sky fell.
+He’d been a flag aide at PACFLT when Second Sino had popped off in March of 2037; he had seen a similar muted mix of panic, fear, and determination at Makalapa that awful day when the sky fell and people were running for the Civil Defense Complex.

 “So, folks what’s the damage?”
 Robertson sighed as he looked out the window, out to the disquieting paradise outside.
 It had been about twenty minutes, but he already looked twenty years older.